zac-hopkinson/tensorboard-pr-test/README.md

 python3 -m twine upload --repository testpypi tensorboardtmp-2.2.1-py3-none-any.whl
 ```

-Now it can be installed from TestPyPi else for testing:
+Now it can be installed from TestPyPi for testing:

 ```bash
 python \